 Exit signs are required to identify the path of egress.
 Exit signs must be internally or externally lit.
 When the power to the sign is disrupted the sign must continue to be lit.
 Most exit signs can be tested by pressing a “test”

 button on the exit sign housing.
-Additionally, the emergency lighting must be tested for a duration of 90 minutes annually.
+Additionally, the emergency lighting must be tested for a duration of 90 minutes annually. - Storage/Housekeeping

 Storage must be in a neat and orderly manner.
 Where automatic sprinklers are in place at least 18 inches of space must be between the base of the sprinkler and the top of the storage.
-Where no automatic sprinklers are in place at least 24 inches of space must be between the base of the sprinkler and the top of the storage.
+Where no automatic sprinklers are in place at least 24 inches of space must be between the base of the sprinkler and the top of the storage. - Paths of Egress

 Paths of egress are the walkways that people take to leave the building.
 This means everything from paths between cubicles to hallways and stairways.
 These paths must be kept free of debris and storage.
 Doors may not be blocked.
 Any door exiting the building must be clear of all debris including snow and landscaping.